kayp/streamlit-ecs-demo/README.md

 # streamlit-ecs-demo
 # AWS ECS Deployment for Multipage Python Streamlit Application

 This repository contains the necessary files and configurations to deploy a multipage Python Streamlit application on AWS ECS (Elastic Container Service).

-# AWS ECS Deployment for Multipage Python Streamlit Application

-This repository contains the necessary files and configurations to deploy a multipage Python Streamlit application on AWS ECS (Elastic Container Service).
 The project has the following components: